petebachant/VAT-ALM-paper/reviews/reviewer1-response.md

 sensitive.
 Perhaps you can go more in depth with that part -- possibly compare your results with other experiments or CFD simulations.
 Besides, please try and overcome the relatively large discrepancies seen in figures 6 (high TSR), 9, 11.

+We think it is unlikely that the discrepancies seen in predicted loading are related to higher order statistics of the flow field, as simplier blade element methods, e.g., momentum and potential flow vortex methods, also often produce similar overpredictions at higher TSR.
+It should also be noted that neither the static nor dynamic blade element loading is computed as a function of the local flow unsteadiness or TKE, though this would be an interesting avenue for future investigation, which has never been attempted to our knowledge.